Willie Anderson (basketball): Professional career

 After attending and playing college basketball at the University of Georgia, Anderson was selected by the San Antonio Spurs, with the 10th overall pick of the 1988 NBA draft.
 Anderson was selected to the 1989 NBA All-Rookie Team.
 During the 1990 NBA Playoffs, Anderson averaged playoff-career-highs of 20.5 points, 5.4 rebounds, and 5.2 assists per game respectively.
 The Spurs advanced past the Denver Nuggets in the first round, before losing to the eventual Western Conference champion Portland Trail Blazers, in a hard-fought seven game playoff series.

 Anderson played for the Spurs until the 1994–95 season.
 He spent 1995–96 season with the Toronto Raptors, after he was selected in the 1995 expansion draft.
 He also played with the New York Knicks that season.
 Anderson spent the 1996–97 season playing in Greece, where he played with the Greek Basket League club Olympiacos Piraeus, and with the NBA's Miami Heat.

 He moved to the Greek club AEK Athens, for the 1997–98 season.
 He helped AEK make it to the EuroLeague's 1998 Final, which they lost to the Italian League club Virtus Bologna, by a score of 58–44.
 Anderson signed with the Israeli Super League club Maccabi Tel Aviv, for the 1998–99 season.
 However, he was waived by the club at the beginning of the season.
 After signing with the club, he declared that season would be his last season in professional basketball, and after he was waived by the club, he did in fact retire from playing pro club basketball.

 National team career

 Anderson won a silver medal with Team USA at the 1987 Pan American Games.
-He also won a bronze medal at the 1988 Summer Olympics, where he played alongside future NBA players Hersey Hawkins, Stacey Augmon, Dan Majerle, Mitch Richmond, Charles Smith, and future Spurs teammate, David Robinson.
+He also won a bronze medal at the 1988 Summer Olympics.